potato-gang/DawgCTF/Right Foot Two Stomps/README.md

 leaked value of `I2[15]`.
 This replays the 'normal' decryption process and we get the plaintext byte.

 Only one problem left: How do we arrange that `C1[15] ^ I2[15] == 0x1`?
 Well...we just bruteforce it.

-Good!
-So now we can leak the flag block by block.

 ### Profit
 [solve.py](./solve.py) implements the attack described above and we get the flag